Menu

 To be eligible for a remote examination, applicants must meet the following technical and setup requirements:

 — You will need a reliable internet connection, suitable to adequately run two video feeds and one audio feed.
 You are not permitted to wear a headset while testing.
 You MUST be capable of operating without the assistance of earbuds or a headset.
-No exceptions!
+If you wear hearing aid(s) that are Bluetooth-enabled, you must disable the Bluetooth capability or remove the hearing aid(s) entirely just prior to the test.

 — You will need one desktop or laptop computer with the Brave, Chromium, Google Chrome, Microsoft Edge, Mozilla Firefox, or Safari web browser installed.
 Installation links for each are below: